Safe room is a secure room within a residence to escape home invaders.

-Wood doorjambs are vulnerable, so at minimum install three-inch screws in the door hinges and into a heavy-duty, four-screw, lock strike plate that will cut deep into the door frame studs.
+Wood doorjambs are vulnerable, so at a minimum install three-inch screws in the door hinges and into a heavy-duty, four-screw, lock strike plate that will cut deep into the door frame studs.
 I usually recommend a keyless Grade-1 deadbolt to prevent the keys from falling into the wrong hands, but you must consider that mischievous children might lock themselves inside and you outside.

 To complete the room you must stock it with necessary emergency items and a way to summon aid or defend yourself.
-This includes a cell phone, a flashlight, first aid kit, food, water, and defensive weapons.
+This includes a cell phone, a flashlight, a first aid kit, food, water, and defensive weapons.
 (Note: I didn’t necessarily say guns).

 With new construction, I would pre-wire for an alarm panel, a direct-dial phone in addition to a cell phone, an electrical outlet for cell phone charging, and install either chicken wire or steel sheeting underneath the wall and ceiling drywall.

-I would highly recommend reinforcing the doorframe air-gaps or shims to prevent the intruder from spreading or prying around the lock area.
+I would highly recommend reinforcing the doorframe air gaps or shims to prevent the intruder from spreading or prying around the lock area.
 Good lighting and ventilation should be considered as well as personal hygiene needs.

 Family Security Plan

-I always suggest having a family security plan in which escape by a family member plays an important part of the survival strategy.
+I always suggest having a family security plan in which escape by a family member plays an important part in the survival strategy.
 Actual cases have confirmed that your survival odds are better if the home invaders know that the police are on their way and their time for escape is short.